Typical orbits of quadratic polynomials with a neutral fixed point: non-Brjuno type: Measure and topology of the attractor

-Each domain $V_n, V_{n-1}\dots,V_0$, is a hyperbolic Riemann surface.
-Let $\rho_i$ denote the Poincar\'e metric on $V_i$, that is, $\rho_i(z)|dz|$ is the complete metric of constant negative curvature on $V_i$.
-Similarly, $\rho_{n+1}$ denotes the Poincar\'e metric on $\cala$.
-The following two lemmas are natural consequence of our construction of the chain \eqref{chain}.
+Each domain $V_{j}$, for $j=n+1, n, \dots, 0$, is a hyperbolic Riemann surface.
+Let $\rho_i(z)|dz|$ be the complete metric of constant curvature $-1$ on $V_i$.
+The next two lemmas are natural consequences of the definition of the chain \eqref{chain}.